rsaran-BioAI/rsaran-bioai.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am the CEO and Founder of Dynamic Sustainable AI Inc. (A Biotech Startup) and an Affiliate Research Scientist at <a href='https://icasssd.org'>International Center for Applied Systems Science for Sustainable Development</a>, Cambridge, ON, Canada
+subtitle: I am the CEO and Co-Founder of (Stealth mode AI-guided Biotech) and an Affiliate Research Scientist at <a href='https://icasssd.org'>International Center for Applied Systems Science for Sustainable Development</a>, Cambridge, ON, Canada

 profile:
   align: right